ehendrix23/aioharmony/README.rst

 0.1.12.
 Fixed/Changed:
     - Fixed issue where connection debug messages would not be shown on failed reconnects.
     - Added debug log entry when connected to HUB.
+0.1.13.
+    - Fixed further potential issue where on some OS's sockets would not be closed by now force closing them.
 0.2.0.
 New:
     - Support for XMPP.
 If XMPP is enabled on Hub then that will be used, otherwise fallback to web sockets.
       There are no changes to the API for this.
 XMPP has to be explicitly enabled on the Harmony HUB.